wri/ndc/Aug 7/BDI-NDC-EN-AP.md

 The prospects for sustainable ecological growth were defined through Burundi Vision 2025 and translated into a short term action plan as part of the Growth and Poverty Reduction Strategic Framework covering the period of 2012-2015.
 In the medium to long term, the Government plans to engage in a transition toward a green economy.
 Burundi Vision 2025 makes a firm commitment to prioritizing the country's protection and rational management of the environment such that Burundians can live in a protected, properly managed setting.

-The Government has stated itsvision of the fight against climate change as follows: "A State that promotes development that is resilient to the harmful effects of climate change".
+The Government has stated its**vision** of the fight against climate change as follows: "***A State that promotes development that is resilient to the harmful effects of climate change***".

 At the institutional level, the Ministry of Water, the Environment, Land Management and Urban Planning, with its departments and personalized institutionssuch asIGEBU and OBPE, handles matters relating to climate change.
 For the fulfilment of its mission, the Ministry enjoys the support of frameworks for dialogue such as the National Environment Commission, the Sectoral Group on Water, Sanitation and the Environment (GSEAE), the National Water Partnership (PNE-Bu), and the National Platform for Risk Prevention and Disaster Management.